 By its terms, Title VII does not confer upon religious organizations the right to discriminate against employees on the basis of race, sex (including sexual orientation and transgender status), and national origin.
 But with respect to claims for wrongful termination, the First Amendment’s religion clauses give rise to an affirmative defense that “bar[s] the government from interfering with the decision of a religious group to fire one of its ministers.”
 Hosanna-Tabor Evangelical Lutheran Church & Sch. v.
-EEOC, 132 S. Ct.
-694, 702, 709 n.4 (2012).
+EEOC, 565 U.S. 171, 181, 195 n.4 (2012).
 The significance of this decision was reinforced by Our Lady of Guadalupe School v.
 Morrissey-Berru, 140 S. Ct.
 2049 (2020), which expanded the scope of the exception.
 That decision involved the Age Discrimination in Employment Act and Americans with Disabilities Act, but there is little doubt that the exception applies to Title VII and other federal and state antidiscrimination statutes.
 Further, while the discharge in Hosanna-Tabor implicated religious principles of the employer, the schools in Our Lady of Guadalupe were held entitled to the protection of the exception even though the decisions challenged there were said to be based on secular concerns.
 Id. at 2058 (“The school maintains that it based its decisions on classroom performance—specifically, Morrissey-Berru’s difficulty in administering a new reading and writing program, which had been introduced by the school’s new principal as part of an effort to maintain accreditation and improve the school’s academic program.”); id. at 2059 (“The school maintains that the decision was based on [Biel’s] poor performance—namely, a failure to observe the planned curriculum and keep an orderly classroom.”).

 The Hosanna-Tabor Court engaged in a fact-specific analysis to conclude that the teacher in question was a minister, although it also held that “the ministerial exception is not limited to the head of a religious congregation,” but it declined “to adopt a rigid formula for deciding when an employee qualifies as a minister.”
-Id. at 707.
+Id. at190.
 Our Lady of Guadalupe School, while not attempting a comprehensive definition of the term, took a broad view of its reach.
 Plaintiffs were lay teachers in Catholic elementary schools without ministerial titles or special training and neither was held out by the schools as a minister or held herself out as such.
 Further, most of their work involved teaching secular subjects.
 Nevertheless, each taught religion classes and led their classes in prayer and other religious activities.
 The Court held that sufficed to bring them within the exception: “When a school with a religious mission entrusts a teacher with the responsibility of educating and forming students in the faith, judicial intervention into disputes between the school and the teacher threatens the school’s independence in a way that the First Amendment does not allow.”
 Id. at 2069.
 See also Petruska v.
 Gannon Univ., 462 F.3d 294, 299 (3d Cir.
 2006) (pre-Hosanna-Tabor decision holding in a Title VII case that the ministerial exception “applies to any claim, the resolution of which would limit a religious institution’s right to choose who will perform particular spiritual functions”).